Tesla Supercharger: Billing

 Usage is typically billed by the energy consumed during charging.
 Idle fees can be charged to customers who remain plugged in after charging has been completed to discourage loitering and, beginning in 2023, some sites have begun to introduce congestion charges to discourage charging at high states of charge when charging is generally slower.
 All charges accrued during supercharging are billed to the Tesla account the car is associated with or to the credit card on file for that account.

 Unlimited free supercharging for life was offered as a promotion for Model S and Model X cars ordered prior to January 15, 2017, and between August 2, 2019 and May 26, 2020.
+Unlimited free supercharging for life was also offered to model 3P+ buyers in 2018.
 Unlimited supercharging was also offered during specific periods for vehicles purchased with referral codes.

 Additionally, Model S and Model X cars that were ordered between January 15, 2017, and November 2, 2018, received 400 kWh (about 1000 mi) of free Supercharging credits per year.
 After the credits are exhausted, supercharging is billed at normal price.